Mechanistic Modeling of Continuous Lyophilization for Biopharmaceutical Manufacturing: Results and Discussion

 \subsection{Visualizing spatiotemporal data}

-As discussed in Section \ref{sec:Strategies}, one of the key considerations during the drying steps is to ensure that the product temperature at any location does not exceed the upper limit.
+As discussed in Section \ref{ch2-sec:Strategies}, one of the key considerations during the drying steps is to ensure that the product temperature at any location does not exceed the upper limit.
 Consequently, spatiotemporal data are needed.
 Spatial variation of temperature and concentration in the product are dependent on several factors.
-For instance, temperature gradients are larger when the sample thickness and heat transfer coefficient increase (see the analysis in Appendix \ref{app:Transport}).
+For instance, temperature gradients are larger when the sample thickness and heat transfer coefficient increase (see the analysis in Appendix \ref{app:A}).

 To demonstrate, we set the heat transfer coefficient and sample thickness to 30 W/m$^2 \cdot$K, $k_\textrm{i} = 2.25$ W/m$\cdot$K and $L = 0.012$ m, resulting Bi = 0.043.
 The initial temperature is set to 300 K, with the cold gas temperature set to 230 K, a similar condition used in the freezing step.
 Since the Biot number is less than 0.1, the lumped capacity model should be give accurate results.
-As expected, the temperature and total heat removed predicted from both models are almost identical (Fig.~\ref{fig:Biot_base}).
+As expected, the temperature and total heat removed predicted from both models are almost identical (Figure \ref{fig:Biot_base}).

 Next consider a more conservative case.
 The Biot number increases with an increase in the heat transfer coefficient.
-Heat transfer coefficients in lyophilization reported in the literature typically range between 4 and 30 W/m$^2 \cdot$K \cite{Hottot2006Freezing}.
+Heat transfer coefficients in freeze drying reported in the literature typically range between 4 and 30 W/m$^2 \cdot$K \cite{Hottot2006Freezing}.
 With the heat transfer coefficient of 65 W/m$^2 \times \times \times \times \times$$10^{-16}$ m$^2$/s \cite{Pikal1990SecDrying_Kinetics}, the time scale for solid-phase diffusion is about 10 min, which is still much lower than for desorption.

 To summarize, this section details the scale analysis that can be efficiently used to evaluate the effects of various mass transfer mechanisms.
-For lyophilization of pharmaceuticals in unit doses, our analysis shows that desorption of bound water is the rate-limiting step for mass transfer, and so other mechanisms can be omitted from the model, agreeing with both simulation and experimental data in the literature.
+For freeze drying of (bio)pharmaceuticals in unit doses, our analysis shows that desorption of bound water is the rate-limiting step for mass transfer, and so other mechanisms can be omitted from the model, agreeing with both simulation and experimental data in the literature.

-\section{Supplemental equations}
+\section{Supplemental Equations}

 This appendix summarizes equations that are not a crucial part of the model but required for calculating some model parameters.